2017 has been quite a year!

 Maple Flakes: these are essentially solidified maple syrup.
 Um yum, right?
 I also use them in the maple caramel fudge recipe I posted before Christmas.
 You could use made syrup instead, or even dates, but I think the maple flakes really make the hot chocolate!
 The brand I used is Decacer but these look similar.

 Gelatin: I used to LOVE carnation hot chocolate made with milk when I was a kid.
 The best part about it was the little layer of foam that would form on the top.
-I heart the foam, so I use gelatin because it makes alot, but you could also use collagen (my fave is by Further Food, use coupon code AIP10 for 10% off!).
+I heart the foam, so I use gelatin because it makes alot, but you could also use collagen.

 - Add all ingredients to blender.